Annual leave (also known as holiday pay) allows an employee to be paid while having time off from work.

 The entitlement to annual leave comes from the National Employment Standards (NES).

-Awards or registered agreements can't offer less than the NES but they can give more annual leave.
+Awards, enterprise agreements and other registered agreements can't offer less than the NES but they can give more annual leave.

 Who is entitled to annual leave?